letorruella/logs/README.md

 2. Who are the most popular article authors of all time?
 That is, when you sum up all of the articles each author has written, which authors get the most page views?
 Present this as a sorted list with the most popular author at the top.

 3. On which days did more than 1% of requests lead to errors?
 The log table includes a column status that indicates the HTTP status code that the news site sent to the user's browser.
-(Refer back to this lesson if you want to review the idea of HTTP status codes.)